rundherum/pymia/docs/acknowledgment.rst

 Acknowledgments
 ===============

-pymia would not be possible without the help by contributors and also open source code bases.
+pymia would not be possible without the help of contributors and also open source code bases.

 Contributors
 ============